walteh/retab/docs/reference/md/retab_dart.md

-## retab hcl
+## retab dart

-format hcl files with the official hcl2 library, but with tabs
+format dart files with your local version of dart, but with tabs

 ```
-retab hcl <file> [flags]
+retab dart <file> [flags]
 ```

 ### Options

 ```
-  -h, --help                        help for hcl
+  -h, --help                        help for dart
       --indent-size int             Number of spaces or tabs to use for indentation (default 4)
       --trim-multiple-empty-lines   Trim multiple empty lines (default true)
       --use-tabs                    Use tabs instead of spaces (default true)